 Learn how to track your inventory in QuickBooks Online Plus and Advanced.

 QuickBooks Online has everything you need to manage your inventory.
 Track what's on hand, get alerts when it’s time to restock, and see insights on what you buy and sell.
+You can also enter non-inventory products and services so you can quickly add them to your sales forms.
 We’ll help you set it all up and get going.

-If you don’t have Plus or Advanced, upgrade your QuickBooks plan once you're ready to start tracking your inventory.
+Inventory features are available for QuickBooks Online Plus and Advanced.
+If you don’t have Plus or Advanced, upgrade your QuickBooks plan to start tracking your inventory.

 Step 1: Turn on inventory tracking